telliott99/Pi/README.md

 #### Stretch + Desktop configuration

 Copying an image is covered below.
-Here we have booted the Pi with an SD card or USB drive having Stretch Full.
+Here we have booted the Pi from an SD card or USB drive with Stretch Full.

 - set up [WiFi](files/1.md) from the Desktop
 - start the [ssh](files/1a.md) server